pier-oliviert/sequencer/README.md

 ### Dependencies

 You will need to have [Cert-Manager](https://cert-manager.io/) running beforehand.
 The easiest way to install cert-manager is to follow their [installation guide](https://cert-manager.io/docs/installation/).

+You will also need to have [external-dns](https://github.com/kubernetes-sigs/external-dns) running.
+Their [documentation](https://kubernetes-sigs.github.io/external-dns/) also cover how to install it.

 If you plan on using a managed Kubernetes cluster, there's documentation on making sure everything is configured to use Sequencer, if documentation is missing for the managed solution you want to use, please [file an issue](https://github.com/pier-oliviert/sequencer/issues).